jakewhiteley/BladeZero/README.md

 // Add shared data
 $blade->share($key, $value = null);
 ```

+As you can see, BladeZero supports all the Blade features you know such as [custom directives](https://laravel.com/docs/6.x/blade#extending-blade), [custom if statements](https://laravel.com/docs/6.x/blade#custom-if-statements), [components](https://laravel.com/docs/6.x/blade#components-and-slots).

+BladeZero lets you write your own View classes as this package is to provide the Blade rendering engine for your own projects - not include half of Laravel.
+In order to facilitate this, some functionality you would access vie the `View` facade is also available; such as [making data available to all views](https://laravel.com/docs/6.x/views#passing-data-to-views) and view namespaces

 ## Differences
 Even though the Blade compiler is 100% the same as it's Laravel twin, your application is not.